top of page

 Let’s start with some conversation.

-Your teacher will ask you some questions.
-Answer the question in as much detail as you can and then ask your teacher the same question without reading.
+Your tutor will ask you some questions.
+Answer the question in as much detail as you can and then ask your tutor the same question without reading.

 For example,